rtrussell/BBCZ80/README.md

 # BBCZ80
 BBC BASIC (Z80) v5 is an implementation of the BBC BASIC programming language for the Z80 CPU.
 It is largely compatible with Acorn's ARM BASIC V but with a few language extensions based on features of 'BBC BASIC for Windows' and 'BBC BASIC for SDL 2.0'.
-These extensions include the EXIT statement, the address-of operator (^) and byte (8-bit) variables and arrays (& suffix).
+These extensions include the EXIT statement, the address-of operator (^) and byte (unsigned 8-bit) variables and arrays (& suffix character).

 More details of the features added in version 5.00 can be found in the file WHATSNEW.TXT.